113 Arts and Sciences Building

 The College of Arts and Sciences prepares students to enter professional schools through preprofessional programs of study described below.

-In addition to an adviser in the major, prelaw students may contact the designated UW prelaw adviser for assistance in developing a program of study, for career counseling and for guidance in applying to law schools.
+In addition to an advisor in the major, prelaw students may contact the designated UW prelaw advisor for assistance in developing a program of study, for career counseling and for guidance in applying to law schools.
 Contact the A&S Advising Center, Ross 6, 766-4013, firstname.lastname@example.org for information.